alan-ai/alan-sdk-web/README.md

 ## How to start

-To create a Generative AI Assistant for your web app:
+To create a Generative AI Agent for your web app:

 1. <a href="https://studio.alan.app/register" target="_blank">Sign up for Alan AI Studio</a> to build dialog scripts in JavaScript and test them.
-2. Use the Alan AI SDK for Web to embed a Generative AI Assistant to your app or website.
+2. Use the Alan AI SDK for Web to embed a Generative AI Agent to your app or website.
 For details, see Alan AI documentation for the necessary framework:

     * <a href="https://alan.app/docs/client-api/web/vanilla" target="_blank">JavaScript</a>
 	* <a href="https://alan.app/docs/client-api/web/react" target="_blank">React</a>